Mikescher/better-docker-ps/README.md

 By default, my `docker ps` output is really wide and every line wraps around into three.
 This (obviously) breaks the tabular display and makes everything chaotic.
-*(This is becomes really extreme if one container has multiple port mappings, and they are all displayed in a single row)* It does not look like we will get a better output in the foreseeable future (see [moby#7477](https://github.com/moby/moby/issues/7477)), so I decided to make my own drop-in replacement.
+*(This gets especially bad if one container has multiple port mappings, and they are all displayed in a single row)* It doesn’t look like we’ll get improved output in the foreseeable future (see [moby#7477](https://github.com/moby/moby/issues/7477)), so I decided to make my own drop-in replacement.

 ## Features